cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Because key generation is not specified, all signers are assumed to have the (public) group state that we refer to as "group info" below, and their corresponding signing key shares.

-In particular, it is assumed that the coordinator and each signing participant `P_i` knows the following group info:
+In particular, it is assumed that the Coordinator and each signing participant `P_i` knows the following group info:

 - Group public key, an `Element` in `G`, denoted `PK = G.ScalarMultBase(s)`, corresponding